top of page

 Depression is not a sign of weakness.
 It can happen to the most determined of people.
 Many famous people, athletes, and celebrities have experienced depression.

-Depression is the commonest mental illness affecting millions of people globally.
+Depression is the most common mental illness affecting millions of people globally.
 It may be caused by genetic factors, childhood trauma, stressful life events or changes, bereavement or loss, alcohol or drug use, or physical health problems.

 Depression Facts